jasonbayton/11ty/_src/projects/managed-settings/index.md

 layout: project.njk
 ---

-MANAGED SETTINGS is a project from BAYTON (BMS for short), offering a customised settings application where access to the native Android Settings application is not suitable for the use case or management scenario.
+MANAGED SETTINGS is a project from BAYTON, offering a customised settings application where access to the native Android Settings application is not suitable for the use case or management scenario.

 ## What does MANAGED SETTINGS do?

-MANAGED SETTINGS offers organisations a means of providing a limited device Settings experience, preventing over-exposing device settings that should not be visible or interactive for managed device end users.
+MANAGED SETTINGS gives organisations a means of providing a limited device Settings experience, preventing over-exposing settings that should not be visible or interactive for managed devices.

 It achieves this by acting as a gate-keeper for Settings intents - the individual Settings screens available when browsing the preloaded Android Settings app - allowing organisations to define what can and cannot be accessed and changed on device.